gfxdisp/ColorVideoVDP/docs/result_detailed.md

 ## The interpretation of cfb_map values

 The values in the `cfb_map` correspond to per-chanel, per-frame and per-band visual differences, pooled across all the pixels, weighted by the learned weights and converted to JOD units.
 These are the same values as those used to create distograms.
-No differemce is mapped to 0 and the values increase with larger visual differences.
+No difference is mapped to 0 and the values increase with larger visual differences.

-Please note that the reported JOD units are only approximate as there is no data to with per-frame and per-channel JODs that could validate the predictions.
+Please note that the reported JOD units are only approximate because there is no data to with per-frame and per-channel JODs that could validate those predictions.
 Averaging those values will *not* give the final JOD score as ColorVideoVDP uses more complicated pooling strategy, with different p-norms used for different dimensions (see eq.
 (14) in the ColorVideoVDP paper).

 ## File names